-Statement No. 83 "Certain Asset Retirement Obligations" The provisions of this statement are effective for fiscal years beginning after June 15, 2018.
 Statement No. 84 "Fiduciary Activities" The provisions of this statement are effective for fiscal years beginning after December 15, 2018.
 Statement No. 87 "Leases" The provisions of this statement are effective for fiscal years beginning after December 15, 2019.
-Statement No. 88 "Certain Disclosures Related to Debt, Including Direct Borrowings and Direct Placements" The provisions of this statement are effective for fiscal years beginning after June 15, 2018.
-Statement No. 89 "Accounting for Interest Cost Incurred Before the End of a Construction Period" The provisions of this statement are effective for fiscal years beginning after December 15, 2019.
+Statement No. 89 "Accounting for Interest Cost Incurred before the End of a Construction Period" The provisions of this statement are effective for fiscal years beginning after December 15, 2019.
 Statement No. 90 "Majority Equity Interests-an Amendment of GASB Statements No. 14 and No. 61" The provisions of this statement are effective for fiscal years beginning after December 15, 2018.
+Statement No. 91 "Conduit Debt Obligations" The provisions of this statement are effective for fiscal years beginning after December 15, 2020.